Some Insider Tips For Riding The Bus!

 - Service animals are welcome when accompanied by persons with disabilities.
 That person is responsible for the actions of the animal while on the bus.

-- Surfboards are permitted if they aren’t more than 6 feet 6 inches long.
+- Surfboards are permitted as long as they do not exceed 6 feet 6 inches long.

 - Strollers must be folded prior to boarding the bus.

-- No gas-powered scooters allowed on the bus.
+- No gas-powered scooters, bicycles, car batteries or other combustible materials allowed on the bus.

 - Please keep front seats available for disabled people and senior citizens.